Team-VoW/WynncraftVoiceProject/README.md

 Alternativelly, our inbox at [team@voicesofwynn.com](mailto:team@voicesofwynn.com) is also opened for your messages.

+## Spotless
+The codebase is formatted using Spotless.
+To format the code, run `gradlew spotlessApply`.
+Alternatively, you can use a git pre-commit hook to format the code before committing.
+To do this, run `git config core.hooksPath utils/git-hooks`.

 ## Credits

 To see everyone in our staff team and all of the contributors, visit our [credits webpage](https://voicesofwynn.com/credits).